Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Monte Verde

-Also near Santa Barbara is one of the most fun waves and with more consistent waves throughout the year.
-Monte Verde has both left and right waves and it is advisable to be surfed at half tide.
+Also near Santa Barbara is one of the most fun waves, and with more consistent waves throughout the year.
+Monte Verde has both left and right waves, and it is advisable to surf at half tide.

 23. Island of Graciosa

-On the island of Graciosa, you can visit spots like Baia da Barra with some incredible tubes.
+On the island of Graciosa, you can visit spots like Baia da Barra, which has some incredible tubes.

-Last but not least, the archipelago of Madeira is known as the Hawaii of the Atlantic, because it gathers all the necessary conditions to enjoy the sport of surfing to the fullest.
+Last but not least, the archipelago of Madeira is known as the Hawaii of the Atlantic because it provides all the necessary conditions for enjoying the sport of surfing to the fullest.

-This is because Madeira receives all kinds of North Atlantic waves and features all kinds of surf spots, from point breaks to reef breaks.
+This is because Madeira receives all kinds of North Atlantic waves and features many surf spots, from point breaks to reef breaks.

-Its excellent waves are generated by the rugged and steep coastline and the rocks on the sea bottom.
+The rugged and steep coastline and the rocks on the sea bottom generate its excellent waves.

-On the island, some good spots for surfing are Porto da Cruz, Jardim do Mar, and Fajã da Areia, in São Vicente, which vary in difficulty and level.
+On the island, some good spots for surfing are Porto da Cruz, Jardim do Mar, and Fajã da Areia, in São Vicente.
+These spots vary in difficulty and level.

 25. Paúl do Mar

-Located in a remote part of the island, this is a hidden beach, but that reveals big waves and pleases all surfers.
+Located in a remote part of the island, this is a hidden beach, but it reveals big waves and pleases all surfers.

 26. Ribeira das Galinhas